- Alternative Energy

 Do you support the Trump administration's efforts to defund Planned Parenthood?

-Yes and no!
-The House version of the GOP attempt to repeal and replace the ACA calls for a one year restriction.
+The House version of the GOP attempt to repeal and replace the ACA called for a one year restriction.
 I support a total and complete permanent ban on the use of federal funds for any entity including Planned Parenthood, who either sponsors, endorses or participates in the practice of abortion.

 Rumor has it that you stated opposition to the Electoral College.
 Care to comment?